-Has Waverley’s Thriving Communities Commissioning Fund put a question mark over the future of Farnham’s Brightwells and Cranleigh’s Rowleys Centre?
+Has Waverley’s Thriving Communities Commissioning Fund hung a question mark over the future of Farnham’s Brightwells and Cranleigh’s Rowleys Centre?

 What does the future hold for them?